ToshiyukiBandai/DD-PINNs-RRE/README.md

 * [License](#License)

 ## PINNs_codes
-The directory "PINNs_codes" contains Jupyter notebooks to run DD-PINNs-RRE as well as data files in "data" sub-directory for three cases (two forward modelings and one inverse modeling).
+The directory "PINNs_codes" contains Jupyter notebooks to run DD-PINNs-RRE as well as data files in the "data" sub-directory for three cases (two forward modelings and one inverse modeling).
 DD-PINNs-RRE is written in Python with Tensorflow 1.15.
-Although you can run the Jupyter notebooks in your local machine, the easiest way to run the the Jupyter notebooks in the repository on [Google Colab](https://colab.research.google.com/).
-Select "File" and then choose the notebooks in your PC by clicking "Open notebook".
+Although you can run the Jupyter notebooks in your local machine, the easiest way to run the Jupyter notebooks in the repository on [Google Colab](https://colab.research.google.com/).
+First, select "File" and then choose the notebooks on your PC by clicking "Open notebook."
 Because the default Tensorflow on Google Colab is Tensorflow 2, you need to uninstall it and install Tensorflow 1.15 by running the codes below:

 ```python
 %tensorflow_version 2.x